 You can also take this exercise to the next level — beyond just dumping out what’s on your mind, take this chance to dig into the root causes of those thoughts.
 Why am I thinking this?
 What’s making me feel this way?
 Keep asking why, and dig into the interesting thoughts.
 You may well arrive at some deep realizations in the process. 🙂

 - Create Real Change In Life: Address Root Cause vs. Effects

-As for the contents of what you wrote, delete or trash them.
-There’s no need to keep them unless certain things gave you new insights and you want to keep them as an evaluation process.
+As for the contents of what you wrote, delete them.
+There’s no need to keep them unless you got some interesting insights and you want to keep the documents for self-evaluation.

-Have fun doing this exercise!
+Have fun doing the exercise!
 It works very well for me and I’m sure it’ll be very useful for you too. 🙂